 The center strives to support all languages on campus, including those that do not have a home department or program.

-Courses are taught by instructors who are native speakers of the language.
+Courses are taught at both undergraduate and graduate level by instructors who are native speakers of the language.
 These instructors offer linguistic knowledge as well as a cultural perspective on the language.

 We also host conversation tables and celebrations of holidays and festivals.
 This way, students may apply their language skills while learning about the culture where the language is spoken.

 Less Commonly Taught Languages (LCTL) courses have particular value for students who:

 Plan to conduct research in a country or region where an LCTL is spoken

 Wish to work abroad in a governmental agency or a nonprofit organization

 Grew up speaking an LCTL at home and wish to further develop their proficiency in it